 - the amount of stirring

 For folks like me who have always been borderline anemic, this is a health boon.
-You also don’t have to use as much fat as with other pans while cooking because its well-seasoned surface becomes as good—as if not better than—the store-bought non-stick surfaces.
+You also don’t have to use as much fat as with other pans while cooking because its well-seasoned surface becomes a good non-stick surface.

 Obviously, if you have issues with iron toxicity, cast iron cooking is not for you.